mustardamus/ekso/README.md

 # Ekso

-Ekso is a little utility to `require` entire directory structures, modify the naming and initilization, and spit out a `Object` for further usage.
+Ekso is a little utility to `require` entire directory structures, modify the naming and initilization, and spit out an `Object` for further usage.
 It supports CoffeeScript out of the box.

 It was developed exclusively while riding buses in Italy and Spain.
 Dude needs something better to do than watching those stupid shows, right?